banner

 throughout society

-The climate is continuing to deteriorate
+The climate has continued to deteriorate

 • the UN Secretary-General has warned: "Some government and business leaders are saying one thing - but doing another.
 Simply put, they are lying."